jordancrouch/there-and-back-again/README.md

 ### Making a Local Clone

-1. Log in to GitHub and locate the [jordancrouch/there-and-back-again](https://github.com/jordancrouch/there-and-back-again/) respository.
+1. Log in to GitHub and locate the [jordancrouch/there-and-back-again](https://github.com/jordancrouch/there-and-back-again/) repository.
 2. Under the repository name, click "Code".
 3. To clone the repository using HTTPS, under "Code", click on the "HTTPS" tab and copy the link.
 4. Open Git Bash